lsyarn/airflow/README.md

 [![Documentation](https://img.shields.io/badge/docs-pythonhosted-blue.svg)](http://pythonhosted.org/airflow/)
 [![Join the chat at https://gitter.im/apache/incubator-airflow](https://badges.gitter.im/apache/incubator-airflow.svg)](https://gitter.im/apache/incubator-airflow?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+> Hot patch for 1.9.0, resolve `mysql connection lost bug`, thanks for Stephan.All codes from [AIRFLOW-1665]
 _NOTE: The transition from 1.8.0 (or before) to 1.8.1 (or after) requires uninstalling Airflow before installing the new version.
 The package name was changed from `airflow` to `apache-airflow` as of version 1.8.1._

 Airflow is a platform to programmatically author, schedule and monitor